railtoolkit/TrainRuns.jl/README.md

 # History

+## Version 0.5

+Refactor modules for diminishing run and tractive effort velocity pairs

+- Add the seperate moving phase "diminishing run" for steep ascents where a train runs with maximum tractive effort while the driving resistances are even higher
+- Refactor tractiveEffortArray to tractiveEffortVelocityPairs
+- Rename file path and folder path to directory

 ## Version 0.4.1

 Rename waypoints

 - rename "waypoints" to "dataPoints" and "Waypoint" to "DataPoint"

 ## Version 0.4

 Refactor and fix modules EnergySaving, OperationModes and MovingPhases

-- add the general used level of accuracy from v0.3 to EnergySaving and OperationModes.
+- add the general used level of accuracy from v0.3 to EnergySaving and OperationModes
-- fix OperationModes and MovingPhases for steep ascents where a train runs with maximum tractive effort while the driving resistances are even higher.
+- fix OperationModes and MovingPhases for steep ascents where a train runs with maximum tractive effort while the driving resistances are even higher

 ## Version 0.3